 An automotive endoscope allows you to get into hard-to-reach, or see, spots of your car without taking the car apart.
 Essentially, it's a super tiny camera with a long flexible hose that you can wind into hard-to-reach areas for inspection.
-Endoscopes can connect to a smartphone or tablet to easily display what the camera sees.
-Higher priced models are stand-alone devices and include their own display connected to the camera probe.
+With modern advances in technology, endoscopes can connect to a smartphone or tablet to easily display what the camera sees.
+Others are stand-alone devices and include their own display connected to the camera probe.

 Endoscopes also offer a built-in LED light to illuminate the darkest recesses of your car engine.
 The camera probes come in a variety of lengths, including 1, 3, and 5 meters, and several different thickness options.
 Endoscope probes can be found in a variety of configurations including single-lens, dual-lens, auto-focus, rigid or flexible depending on your needs.
 The cameras can capture both photos and video.
 Stand-alone models include their own memory card otherwise the images can be stored on your mobile device or computer.

-A borescope is a visual inspection device with an optical lens and light at one end of a flexible or rigid tube and a digital display or some other viewing method at the other end for the inspector to view.
+A borescope is a more general term used to describe a visual inspection device with an optical lens and light at one end of a flexible or rigid tube and a digital display or some other viewing method at the other end for the inspector to view.
 An endoscope is the medical term for the same device, so that usually describes a tool used by surgeons in an operating room, however they are sometimes used interchangeably.
 If you were to call something an automotive endoscope or an automotive borescope then the terms are more or less interchangeable so there isn’t much of a difference.

-Automotive endoscope cameras are used to inspect cars without taking the car apart.
-The camera can maneuver into hard-to-reach places so you can use the camera to look at the seating of the valves inside the combustion chambers without removing the head.
+Automotive endoscope cameras are used to fix cars without taking the car apart.
+The camera can maneuver into hard-to-reach places so you can use the camera to look at the seating of the valves inside the combustion chambers through the spark plug hole without removing the head.
 A camera with LED lights can illuminate a pitch-black area like the inside of an exhaust manifold.
 The applications are endless, with a variety of options.
 Many people can solve difficult problems with the flexible lighting options an endoscope offers.